anthonyjn08/2021-in-a-quiz/README.md

 ![Submission Form](docs/screenshots/submission-form.jpg)

-Once the user has submitted the form, they're presented with their score as a percentage which is calculted in a javascript function, and then a message based on their score.
+Once the user has submitted the form, they're presented with their score as a percentage which is calculated in a javascript function, and then a message based on their score.

 ![End of Quiz Message](docs/screenshots/final-score-message.jpg)